 How do you write a chronological CV?
-First, you can choose to write one from scratch or use a CV template.
+First, you can choose to write one from scratch, purchase a re-write from a CV writing service (and have a professional pair of eyes perfect your CV) or use a CV template.
 Most jobseekers choose the second option because it’s easier and as you would expect, less time-consuming.
 When working with a CV template, you need to do your best to make it relevant to the job you are applying for.
 That includes choosing the right keywords that describe the kind of job you want to do.
 It will help you outsmart the application tracking system, and make it safely to the employers’ hands.

 Give it Structure

 Once you decide on the format you are going to use; you can start thinking about what goes inside the CV.
 Take a look at the following information to get an idea of what it should contain.

 Just like any other type of CV, the chronological CV should start with listing your contact details including your name, surname, home address, email address and telephone number.
 Skip the word ‘CV’ on the document and make sure that your name is clearly visible in the middle at the top of the first page.

 This is a catchy phrase that refers to your short or long-term career goals and tells the recruiter the position or job title you want to get e.g. ‘seeking positions as a writer with a publishing company’.
 A career objective is optional to use and the career summary can work just as effectively without it.

 Most CVs include a career summary that has 3 to 5 sentences which describe your key skills and knowledge in your industry.
 Here you can refer to the years of experience you have acquired while working in the field, and key areas of expertise.

 A chronological CV places emphasis on work experience listing job title, employers’ name, dates and key duties and this is the reason why it’s the first section that appears on the CV.
 In this section, you can describe your job role and use bullet points to mention duties and achievements which refer to the milestones you have achieved.